david-tedjopurnomo/TrafFormer/README.md

-# Long-Term Traffic Prediction Transformer Model
+# TrafFormer: Long-Term Traffic Prediction Transformer Model

 <p align="center">
 	<img src="https://github.com/david-tedjopurnomo/long_term_traffic_prediction/blob/main/figures/3-trafformer-1.png" width=70% height=70%>
 </p>

-A long-term traffic prediction (i.e., up to 24 hours) model using Transformer models.
+A long-term traffic prediction (i.e., up to 24 hours) model using a Transformer model.
 I developed this model for my thesis.
 The model uses the encoder part of a Transformer combined with a time-day embedding module to encode temporal information.
 Short and long-term past traffic data are fed into the model, where these data are denoted with $X$ and $X'$ respectively.

-Experiment results on the METR-LA and PEMS-BAY dataset alongside some deep learning models and state-of-the-art models [DCRNN](https://github.com/liyaguang/DCRNN), [STGCN](https://github.com/VeritasYin/STGCN_IJCAI-18) and [GAMCN](https://github.com/alvinzhaowei/GAMCN) are provided below.
+This experiment uses the METR-LA and PEMS-BAY dataset from the [DCRNN](https://github.com/liyaguang/DCRNN) paper.
+Experiment results on these datasets comparing TrafFormer some deep learning models and state-of-the-art models [DCRNN](https://github.com/liyaguang/DCRNN), [STGCN](https://github.com/VeritasYin/STGCN_IJCAI-18) and [GAMCN](https://github.com/alvinzhaowei/GAMCN) are provided below.

 <table class="tg">
 <caption>METR-LA results</caption>